Table of Contents

 N: 1.
 L&N, 1:315.

 SN: 5.
 L&N, 1:315.

 B: Louw, J. P. and E. A. Nida, eds.
 Greek-English Lexicon of the New Testament: Based on Semantic Domains.
 2nd ed.
 2 vols.
 New York: United Bible Societies, 1989.

 Websites and Blogs

 Include as much identifying information as possible when citing something from a website.
-This includes the author of the content or the owner/sponsor of the website, the title of the webpage, and the name of the website as a whole.
-Do not include the URL in the footnote but do include the URL in the bibliography.
+This includes the author of the content and the owner/sponsor of the website, the title of the webpage, and the name of the website as a whole.
+Include the full URL the first time the source is included in a footnote, as well as in the bibliography.
 Remove the hyperlink to the URL.

 N: 5.
 “Statement of Faith,” Society of Evangelical Arminians. http://www.evangelicalarminians.org/statement-of-faith.